reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 ---
-title: "The Performance 500: Homepages of The Fortune 500 Ranked by Page Speed"
+title: "The Performance 500: Websites of The Fortune 500 Ranked by Page Speed"
-meta_description: "The Performance 500 is a list of Fortune 500 companies ranked by the PageSpeed Insights Performance Score and other key performance metrics."
+meta_description: "The Performance 500 is a list of Fortune 500 companies ranked by the PageSpeed Insights Performance Score and other key performance metrics of their websites."
 layout: blog
-permalink: "blog/the-performance-500-homepages-of-the-fortune-500-ranked-by-page-speed/"
+permalink: "blog/the-performance-500-websites-of-the-fortune-500-ranked-by-page-speed/"
-date: 2020-12-03
+date: 2020-12-16
 author: Tom Hanlon
 author_title: Performance Engineer
 author_twitter: tomhanlon